afterxleep/ChromaBar/README.md

 | ![](https://img.shields.io/badge/--%234A4F9E?style=flat) | `#4A4F9E` | **Victoria** |
 | ![](https://img.shields.io/badge/--%234F7ABB?style=flat) | `#4F7ABB` | **Steel Blue** |

-## ⚙️ Configuration

-### Enable Custom Title Bar (Required)
+### Troubleshooting

-ChromaBar requires VS Code's custom title bar to work:
+Chromabar requires VS Code's custom title bar to work (Enabled by default in VSCode and Cursor)

+ChromaBar will prompt you if this isn't set.
+If not, enable it via User Settings:

 ```json
 {
   "window.titleBarStyle": "custom"
 }
 ```

-ChromaBar will prompt you if this isn't set.

 ## 🏗️ How It Works